 The FDF Apollo Pro V Fluid Rower offers silky smooth resistance at any speed and any level.
 With a firm instant catch and consistent resistance through the entire stroke, it provides the closest emulation of on-water rowing, encouraging you to do a little more at every stroke.

 Apollo Pro V packs a punch with 15% greater resistance than Horizontal standard models – the perfect rower for solid progression no matter the fitness ability.
-The Apollo Pro V boasts a compact footprint and can store vertically on its end with ease.
+In addition, the Apollo Pro V boasts a compact footprint and can store vertically on its end with ease.
 It is also compatible with FDF’s optional Seat Back Kit for extra lumbar support and the Elevate Kit for easier on-off access.

 Learn more in my complete review below!